denten-books/plain-text/0-intro.md

 memories in private---cannot be said to exist apart from the complex systems that perpetuate inequity and violence globally.
-The emotional affirmation that accompanies exuberant social networking brings with it governing structures invoked widely in the name of law enforcement and national security.
+The emotional affirmation that accompanies exuberant social networking brings with it governing structures evoked widely in the name of law enforcement and national security.
 Comfort and security constitute the same ill-conceived bargain that leads to critical disempowerment.
 But where it is difficult to imagine or to enact strategies of digital disobedience on a universal scale, we can begin to address them